Poikilos/usingpython-website/README.md

 # usingpython-website
-This is the ViewPress backend data ("source code") for the Using Python Training Series Official Website.
+This is the VuePress backend data ("source code") for the Using Python Training Series Official Website.

 The website is at